Filing for Divorce When Your Spouse is Mentally Ill

 If there are minor children in the marriage, custody and visitation should be based on what will be in the children’s best interests.
 If your ex’s mental condition prevents them from effectively parenting, or poses a risk of harm or injury to your child, consideration of that mental condition is important.
 However, if they are fully capable of parenting, even though they have a mental condition, it will be potentially more harmful to your children to try to deny visitation.

-Contact the New Jersey Family Law Firm of Lyons & Associates
+Contact the New Jersey Divorce Lawyers at Lyons & Associates

 If you or someone you know as questions about mental illness and divorce, contact Lyons & Associates, contact us online or call 908-575-9777 to schedule a confidential consultation.
 Lyons & Associates, PC, serves the entire state of New Jersey including Somerville, Bridgewater, Somerset, Basking Ridge, Mendham and Morristown.